Salsify - Medbury Gardens has been added to your order

 |Salsify - Medbury Gardens||$3.00 each||$3.00

-Details An heirloom parsnip that dates back to the 1800's,the selection work thats carried out with this variety involves growing it for one full season before been dug up and only choosing the longest widest roots,these are then replanted to allow for flowering and seed production.
-Botanical name Pastinaca sativaPrice per packet $3.00Packet contents approx 200
+Details A cross by Richard Watson between Hollow crown and Karl, this new young landrace has been named Karlcrown.
+The selection work thats carried out with this new variety involves growing it for one full season, seed is sown Aug, a year later they are dug up and only the healthiest, longest widest roots are then replanted for flowering/seed in spring.
+Botanical name Pastinaca sativaPrice per packet $3.00Packet contents approx 100

 Details A large black skin white flesh winter radish that can get to the dinner size of a dinner plate size while still remaining mild tastingBotanical name Raphanus sativusPrice per packet $3.00Packet contents approx 50